autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 Rewards accumulate from transaction fees collected by the transaction fee mechanism as blocks are finalized by the committee:

-- Block _priority fees_ are distributed to block proposers at block interval.
+- Block _priority fees_ are distributed to block proposers at time intervals matching block generation times.
-- Block _base fees_ are added to the rewards pool and distributed at epoch end.
+- Block _base fees_ are added to the rewards pool and distributed at the end of the epoch.

 The rewards pool is held in a protocol account until reward distribution occurs as the final block of an epoch is committed to state.
 Consensus committee members are rewarded proportionally to their share of the bonded stake (the 'voting power') securing the committee.